MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-add-ons.md

 ## Prerequisites

-If you have not done so already, complete all the [prerequisites](create-and-manage-submissions-using-windows-store-services.md#prerequisites) for the Windows Store submission API before trying to use any of these methods.
+If you have not done so already, complete all the [prerequisites](create-and-manage-submissions-using-windows-store-services.md#prerequisites) for the Microsoft Store submission API before trying to use any of these methods.

 ## Data resources

-The Windows Store submission API methods for managing add-ons use the following JSON data resources.
+The Microsoft Store submission API methods for managing add-ons use the following JSON data resources.

 <span id="add-on-object" />
 ### Add-on resource